-In the north, opinion was split between horror for the barbarity of the raid and admiration for the man.
+In the north, public opinion varied between horror for the barbarity of the raid and admiration for the man.
 Institutions were quick to distance themselves from Brown and official statements condemned the act.

 Brown, however, became a martyr for his willingness to die for cause of ending slavery, especially in abolitionist circles.
 His writings justifying his actions and the evils of slavery while awaiting his December 2nd execution turned him into a cult-like figure.

 The raid on Harpers Ferry set off a time of intense paranoia across the south.
 Fabricated newspaper stories contributed to the tension, claiming northern agents had been dispersed across the south to incite slave rebellions.
-Nearly all northerners were assumed to be abolitionist agents, subject to intense scrutiny.
+Citizens assumed nearly all northerners were abolitionist agents, subject to intense scrutiny.3

 South Carolina would secede from the Union just over a year later.

 To learn more about US history, check out this timeline of the history of the United States.

 1) LA MOY, WILLIAM T., and F. B. Sanborn.
 “THE SECRET SIX AND JOHN BROWN’S RAID ON HARPERS FERRY: TWO LETTERS.”
 The New England Quarterly, vol. 88, no. 1, 2015, pp. 141–48.
 JSTOR, http://www.jstor.org/stable/24718206.